utshomax/postman-docs/src/pages/docs/collections/running-collections/testing-api-performance.md

 1. Enter the **Test duration** in minutes.
 1. Select a **Load Profile**.

-    * **Fixed** - The specified number of virtual users is used throughout the test.
+    * **Fixed** - The number of virtual users you specified is used throughout the test.
     * **Ramp up** - Enter a **Ramp up duration** in minutes.
-The number of virtual users gradually increases to the specified number of users during the ramp up period.
+During the ramp-up period, the number of virtual users gradually increases to the number of users you specified.

 1. When you're ready to begin the performance test, select **Run**.